sendysenzen/Market-Analysis-Report-PBI/README.md

 Current customer table is also provided for the company to increase the potential of returning/recurrence customer.
 For sure we should advertise to our current customers.
 In this table, the customers are also segmented by the class income.

-### Note:
-Unfortunately, this data still has many limitations.
+Unfortunately, the data provided still has many limitations.
 With further collection of data, the marketing campaigns can be more specific.

 Please see the report here : [National Clothing Chain](https://app.powerbi.com/view?r=eyJrIjoiYzUzYzA3YmYtMWJjZS00OGZlLWFjNjQtN2U3OTZjZjRkNzA4IiwidCI6IjFhNGNiYmNlLWE5ZmItNGQyYS05MTU3LTBlMzlhNWNhMjc1MSIsImMiOjh9&pageName=ReportSection65ea62a00b081a59614d)
+Note: The decomposition tree is not working due to limitation with the LIVE Connection.
+AI Splits are currently unsupported (as of August 15, 2022)